djeada/Git-Notes/notes/03_making_changes.md

 git rebase -i HEAD~3
 ```

+Interactive rebasing allows you to selectively edit, reorder, or squash commits, providing granular control over your commit history.

 II. **Change "pick" to "reword" for Commits You'd Like to Modify:**

 In the interactive rebase interface, change `pick` to `reword` for the commits whose messages you want to edit.